Videography

 • checkmarkTroubleshoot audio and visual before recording.

-• checkmarkUtilize a back-up screen-record if recording inside a platform like Teams, Zoom, or Webex.
+• checkmarkUse a back-up screen-record if recording inside a platform like Teams, Zoom, or Webex.

-• checkmarkCapture a range of different expressions to use in editing process.
+• checkmarkCapture reaction shots of all subjects to use in editing process.

 Don't